-For four years, the site remained active - and both songs remained in the top 100!
+For eight years, the site remains active - and both songs remain typically in the top 100 - sometimes even top 50!

 Visit CD Baby (or use the player to the right) to purchase individual songs on Elliott Glick's "Once Upon A Time" CD - each "love in a listen"!

 The cost - a mere 99 cents a song; less expensive than a New York City cup of coffee, and far better for you than the caffeine!